Oscillating asymptotics and conjectures of Andrews: Introduction and statement of results

 \subsection{The asymptotics of $v_1$}

 Here and throughout, we let $e(u): = e^{2\pi i u}$.
-The dilogarithm is a natural extension of the usual logarithm function which we make extensive use of, and can be defined by the power series
+We make extensive use of the dilogarithm, which is a natural extension of the usual logarithm function, and can be defined by the power series

 for $|z|<1$, and naturally extended to the cut plane $\C \setminus [1,\infty)$ by analytic continuation, yielding

 for $z \in \C \setminus [1,\infty)$.
 We note that we also use a slightly different branching of $\Li_2$ for the proof of Theorem \ref{Thm: radial asymp}, see Section \ref{Sec: proof of conj 1}.